dsc-courses/dsc10-2024-fa/syllabus.md

 ### Exams

 This class has one Midterm Exam and one Final Exam:
-- Midterm Exam: Friday, May 3, **during your enrolled lecture slot**
+- Midterm Exam: Wednesday, October 30th, **during your enrolled lecture slot**
-- Final Exam: Saturday, June 8, 7-10PM, location TBD
+- Final Exam: Saturday, December 7th from 11:30AM to 2:30PM, location TBD

 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
 Both exams will be held **in-person and on-paper**.

-If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/Vg48rR7QVy4nZsNw9) to see if accomodations can be made.
+If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/Q71C5HGCYxYVsMyy6 ) to see if accomodations can be made.
 Without express permission otherwise, students are required to take both exams at the scheduled times.

 ### Quizzes

-Quizzes are a relatively new component of the course, introduced last quarter, to help students get more practice solving problems on-paper without a computer in front of them, as they'll need to do on exams.
-Quiz questions are meant to be more straightforward to than exam questions, but they will help you build the skills you need to perform well on exams, as well as help you identify any areas you need more practice in before the exam.
+Quizzes are designed to help students get more practice solving problems on-paper without a computer in front of them, as they'll need to do on exams.
+Quiz questions are meant to be more straightforward than exam questions, but they will help you build the skills you need to perform well on exams, as well as help you identify any areas you need more practice in before the exam.

-There are five quizzes throughout the quarter, administered in the lab section (on Fridays):
+There are four quizzes throughout the quarter, administered during your assigned quiz time:

-- Quiz 1: Friday, April 12
+- Quiz 1: Wednesday, October 9th
-- Quiz 2: Friday, April 26
+- Quiz 2: Wednesday, October 23rd
-- Quiz 3: Friday, May 17
+- Quiz 3: Wednesday, November 13th
-- Quiz 4: Friday, May 24
+- Quiz 4: Monday, November 25th
-- Quiz 5: Friday, May 31

 We will count only your three highest quiz scores towards your grade.
-In other words, we will drop your two lowest quiz scores.
+In other words, we will drop your lowest quiz score.
+With excellent participation, you will be able to drop a second quiz score, and therefore only count your best two.

 Quizzes are designed to give you low-stakes opportunities to practice solving problems on paper, with room for failure.
 You don't need to do well on every quiz to do well in the course.

+{: .warning }
 We will not offer makeup quizzes.
-If you are sick, traveling, or otherwise need to miss a quiz, you have some flexibility because two quiz scores are dropped.
+If you are sick, traveling, have a conflict with athletics, or otherwise need to miss a quiz, you have some flexibility because not all scores will be factored into your grade.

 You must attend **your assigned quiz session**; see the [Quiz Sessions](#quiz-sessions) section of the syllabus for details.